What is fare capping?

 Fare capping creates the best value for STA’s customers by guaranteeing riders don’t overpay for how often they ride.
 Riders are only charged for the rides they take, without the up front costs of buying a month or day pass.

 * Reduced Fare riders will be capped at the Reduced Fare rate, a 50% discount.
 Fare capping does not apply to Zero-Fare riders because they do not pay fares.
+If you already have a standard Connect card, and switch to a Reduced Fare card, you will need to restart the fare capping process for the month.

 Fare capping for the day